 Robots are increasingly becoming a staple in search and rescue missions.
 The ability to cover more ground and provide a more accurate assessment of a situation than human responders is invaluable in time-sensitive emergency situations.
 Search and rescue robots have proven their worth time and time again.
 And the same goes for their human counterparts.

-Talking about Decade 2, 21st century, the US handles about 225 search and rescue missions per year.
-The percentage of missions using a search and rescue robot one way or another is large.
+The US handles about 225 search and rescue missions per year.
+The percentage of missions using a search and rescue robot in different ways, is large.
 In fact, the benefits of using one are pretty clear:

 Air Rescue Missions

 Most commonly, drones, a type of flying robot, are helpful in aerial search and rescue missions.
 Drones can cover a lot of ground quickly.
 Also, the team can equip it with thermal imaging to get a better assessment of the situation.
 From mapping out the disaster area to locating missing persons, drones have shown their usefulness in search and rescue.
 For example, in the aftermath of Hurricane Harvey, NASA aided with drones to assess the damage and find survivors.

 Ground robots are useful in a variety of search and rescue missions.
 Some of them can enter small spaces, like collapsed buildings, that humans can’t.
 Most ground robots possess sensors and cameras to help assess the situation and rescue.
 In the 2018 Thailand cave rescue, Chinoros Nakthewan and his robotics team used robots to map the cave and find the missing soccer team.